HazeDev/OpenCart_Hazecoin/README.md

 # OpenCart_hazecoin
 ### by John Atkinson (jga) from [BTC Gear](http://btcgear.com/)
-### updated to use hazecoin instead of bitcoin by laSeek 2012
+### updated to use hazecoin instead of bitcoin by HazeDev 2015

 Donations can be paid here: **12ctRXVVPAXQ6CQyEXkBhvi33K7kP4CMB5** to the original author